dynamsoft-docs/capture-vision-docs/parameters/reference/image-parameter/texture-detection-modes.md

 ## Parameter Summary

-Parameter TextureDetectionModes consists of one or more of the following modes, each mode representing a different preprocessing algorithm:
+Parameter `TextureDetectionModes` consist of a group of texture detection mode objects.
+Each texture detection mode object includes a candidate mode and a series of auxiliary parameters as **mode arguments**.
+The **mode arguments** of the texture detection mode object is shown as follow:

-### Child Parameters
+### Mode Arguments

 <table style = "text-align:left">
     <thead>
         <tr>
-            <th nowrap="nowrap">Child Parameter Name</th>
+            <th nowrap="nowrap">Mode Argument Name</th>
-            <th nowrap="nowrap">Child Parameter Summary</th>
+            <th nowrap="nowrap">Mode Argument Summary</th>
         </tr>
     </thead>
     <tr>